Beranda / Romance / Royal Malice / Ch - 3 A Silent Rage

 “I apologize for my mother, your grace.
 She raised Charles like her son.
 It was out of worry that she forgot; her intentions were not to disrespect you.”

-He tilted his head slightly to look at his mother, giving a silent warning to not show disgrace in front of the ministers present.
+He tilted his head slightly to look at his mother, giving a silent warning not to show disgrace in front of the ministers present.
 Margret unwillingly obliged and bowed as well, “Pardon my disgraceful act, you grace.”

 Regna didn’t speak, instead choosing to reply with a firm nod.
-Taking the hint, Jasper continued to speak, “I wonder how such a unfortunate incident happened.
+Taking the hint, Jasper continued to speak, “I wonder how such an unfortunate incident happened.
 Who could dare to do that to your fiancé, your grace?”

-Jasper realized how drastically their situation had shifted—now, they stood on the verge of losing everything they had built over the years.
+Jasper realized how drastically their situation had shifted.
+Now, they stood on the verge of losing everything they had built over the years.
 Their only option was to make Regina bear responsibility for this incident.
 If he could cast doubt on her leadership, he could emphasize the urgent need for a Grand Duke to take charge.
 A duchess alone would not be enough; her rule could be seen as weak, leaving the duchy vulnerable.

 He needed to salvage whatever he could from the remnants of Charles and Regina’s marriage arrangement.
-Though their union would never come to pass, the Godwins were still associated with it—which could still be enough to claim a role in the duchy’s governance.
+Though their union would never come to pass, the Godwins were still associated with it, which could still be enough to claim a role in the duchy’s governance.
 If he played his cards right, he could ensure that their family still held influence, securing control over key matters under the guise of aiding.

 ReginaJust the voice of this woman was irritating.
 But today she is getting on my nerves.I held Margaret’s gaze, my expression unreadable.
 “Lady Margaret, firstly, I already have the unwavering support of the ministers who served alongside the Grand Duke,” I said calmly.
 “And secondly, I suggest you tend to your own house’s affairs before concerning yourself with mine.
 Beyond that, why should I entrust the Duchy’s matters to you over all those who have stood by us for generations, remain steadfast in their loyalty?”Margaret tensed, her lips pressing into a thin line.
 The gathered ministers, all steadfast allies of the Grand Duke, murmured in agreement.
 Their support was unwavering.
 It was a simple, now they know that there is no scope for a marriage alliance, they are just like the rest of the nobles.
 They no longer stand first in line when it comes to this territory.
 The favor they once held over others is now gone.Jasper stepped forward, his voice measured yet firm.
 “Your Grace,